8

 Variable lookup

-To understand the reasons for why and how variables are defined in multiple places, you first have to learn about how the values of variables are determined.
+To understand the reasons of why and how variables are defined in multiple places, you first have to learn about how the values of variables are determined.

 Topmost bindings